List of The Land Before Time characters: Littlefoot

 Littlefoot, voiced by Gabriel Damon (I), Scott McAfee (II-IV), Brandon LaCroix (V), Thomas Dekker (singing voice, V; singing and speaking, VI-IX), Alec Medlock (X), Aaron Spann (XI), Nick Price (XII), Cody Arens (XIII, TV series), Logan Arens (XIII), Anthony Skillman (singing voice, XIII, TV series) and Felix Avitia (XIV), is a brown male Apatosaurus, or "Long Neck".
 He was born in the beginning of the very first film.
 When his mother dies protecting him from a sharptooth, he is forced to travel through the harsh wilderness alone to find his surviving grandparents.
 After meeting several young dinosaurs along the way who would become his best friends, they arrive in the verdant Great Valley where the series primarily takes place.
 In Journey Through the Mists, Littlefoot is introduced to his female cousin Ali, a member of another Longneck herd.
 He eventually meets his father, Bron, in the film The Great Longneck Migration.
 Bron adopts an orphan named Shorty, who becomes his foster brother.

-Littlefoot has been called a Brontosaurus and a Brachiosaurus, but is now identified as an Apatosaurus.
+Littlefoot has been called a Brontosaurus, a Brachiosaurus, and also an Apatosaurus.

 He was originally named "Thunderfoot" by the creators of the first film, until it was discovered that a Triceratops character from a children's book had the same name.
 The original name was kept very late into production, up until just before the film's release.
 Littlefoot has been compared to characters such as Disney's Bambi, and Dorothy from The Wizard of Oz, on how he goes on a strange journey and meets many new friends along the way.